eburghar/rconfd/README.md

 }
 ```

-The template `test.jsonnet` is a multi output jsonnet template which means that the root keys represent the paths
+The template `test.jsonnet` is a multi file output jsonnet template which means that the root keys represent the paths
 of the files to be generated, while the values represent the templates. `dir` is used if a key is a relative path,
 `user` and `mode` set the owner and file permissions on successful manifestation.

-`secrets` is a map of secret path and variable name inserted in a `secrets`
+`secrets` maps secret path to variable name, and are accessible inside jsonnet templates through a
-[extVar](https://jsonnet.org/ref/stdlib.html) variable.
+`secrets` [extVar](https://jsonnet.org/ref/stdlib.html) variable.
 The path has the following syntax:
-`back-end:arg1,arg2,k1=v1,k2=v2:path`.
-It can contain environment variables expressions which will be
+`backend:arg1,arg2,k1=v1,k2=v2:path`, and can contain environment variables expressions `${NAME}`, in which case
-substitued before parsing, in which case the resulting string should conform to the aforementioned syntax.
+it is the resulting string, after substiturions, that should conform to the aforementioned syntax.

-There are 3 back-ends:
+There are currently 3 supported back-ends:
 - `vault`: fetch a secret from the vault server using `arg1` as a `role` name for authentication, and `arg2` as the
    optional http method (`GET` by default). keywords arguments are sent in the body of the request.
 - `env`: fetch the environment variable and parse it as a json if `args` == `js` or keep it as a string if `str`